-Learn about RCFE forms with Seniorly.
-The paperwork for moving into a residential care facility for the elderly (RCFE) might seem daunting, but it is important.
+The paperwork for moving into a residential care facility for the elderly (RCFE) might seem daunting, but Seniorly is here to make this important step easier.

 Residential Care Facilities for the Elderly (RCFEs) include assisted living or board and care homes.
 These senior communities provide help with activities of daily living such as dressing and bathing, but do not provide skilled medical care (as a skilled nursing facility would, for example).